TedHusted/awake/awake.md/awake.md

 Park walks into the room with two to-go cups of coffee.

-“I’m so glad you brought coffee, Lena.
+Excited, Tate says, “I’m so glad you brought coffee, Lena.
 I came in first thing to get a look at all three videos together.”

 Setting down the paper cups, Park whistles.
 “I thought there was a similarity, but side-by-side it’s uncanny.”